TurBoss/blt/doc/tree.rst

   **-overwrite**
     Overwrite nodes that already exist.
-Normally new nodes are always created, even if there already exists a node by the same label in *parentNode*.
+Normally new nodes are always created, even if there already exists a node by the same label in *destParentNode*.

   **-recurse**
-    Recursively copy all the branch under *srcNode* as well.
-In this case, *srcNode* can't be an ancestor of *parentNode* as it would result in a cycle.
+    Recursively copy all the nodes under *srcNode* as well.
+In this case, *srcNode* can't be an ancestor of *destParentNode* as it would result in a cycle.

   **-tags**
     Copy tags from *srcNode* to the new node.
 The default is to not copy tags.

+  **-tree** *srcTreeName*
+    Specifies that *srcNode* belongs to tree *srcTreeName* instead of *treeName*. *SrcTreeName* is the name of another tree object.

 *treeName* **degree** *nodeName*
   Returns the number of children of *nodeName*.